What is chemical cardioversion?

 What happens during a chemical cardioversion?

-The procedure may be done in a hospital.
-Or it may be done in a healthcare provider’s
+and without complications it may then be done in a healthcare provider’s office or

 The type of medicine used will vary based on your type of abnormal rhythm and your

-other medical problems.
+other health problems.
 The following are some examples of medicines that your healthcare

 provider might use:

-- Flecainide, dofetilide, propafenone, amiodarone or ibutilide, for AF
+Flecainide, dofetilide, propafenone, amiodarone or ibutilide, for AFib

-- Adenosine or verapamil, for supraventricular tachycardia (SVT)
+Adenosine, verapamil, diltiazem, metoprolol for supraventricular tachycardia, (SVT)